j-c-w/neural_sketch/JCWInstructions.md

 Then there are the sub training options, which you get to  by doing some stuff in the main README.

+# Running the Model
+You need the dependencies in ./install.sh, and pypy3.

+Don't just run install.sh though, that's built for the cluster.
+Have a look in there to see what it installs.

+There's a script called ./install_eval.sh that that installs a pypy locally for a non-cluster machine, so you can take a look at that.

 # Errors
 if you get some errors about nvidia drivers not being compatible,